Repositories

 interactive command:

-You can also generate a model and its repository at the same time by using the apiato:generate:model
+You can also generate a model and its repository at the same time by using the apiato:make:model

 interactive command: